 Watering Your Orchid in an Unglazed Terracotta Pot

-When this happens, you may that some roots will be stuck to the sides of the pot.
+When this happens, some orchid roots will get stuck to the sides of the pot.
 This can prove challenging when it comes time to repot the orchid.
 It will be difficult to get the orchid out without breaking the pot and/or the roots.
-To avoid this scenario, you will want to avoid under watering your orchid.
-Check the potting media regularly and water the plant when the media feels dry.
+To avoid this scenario, you will want to avoid underwatering your orchid.
+Check the orchid potting media regularly and water the plant when the media feels dry.

 If you are repotting and your orchid roots have already adhered themselves to the pot, try to moisten the pot and roots ahead of time.
+I usually soak the entire pot in water, roots and all.
 Then, slowly and gently pry each root away from the sides of the pot.
 This will minimize the damage to the roots.

 Clay Pot Caveats and Things to Know

-While most clear plastic pots cannot support top-heavy plants, terracotta and clay pots can because they are heavier.
-These pots would be able to balance out the top-heavy orchid.
-This is an important benefit.
+While most clear plastic pots cannot support top-heavy plants by themselves, terracotta and clay pots can simply because they are heavier.
+These pots are able to balance out a top-heavy orchid.
+This is an important benefit of using clay pots.
 An orchid falling over due to a lack of support runs the risk of an orchid spike or stem breaking, or worse.

-Another thing to keep in mind is that because these pots are made of clay, they are prone to chipping or breaking when dropped or knocked over.
-The very porous nature that allows for airflow and water absorption also leads to cracks and damage to the pot when left outdoors during freezing temperatures.
+However, because these pots are made of clay, they are also prone to chipping or breaking when dropped or knocked over.
+The very porous nature that allows for airflow and water absorption also leads to cracks.
+If the pot is left outdoors during freezing temperatures, it can become damaged over time due to the temperature and moisture changes.

 Should You Put Your Orchid in a Clear Pot?